SegFaultGitHub/ProjectUbisoft/README.txt

 Install the depedencies: `npm install`.
 Start the server: `npm start`.
 Make sure your port 3000 isn't already in use.
-You can then test your request by using Postman or wget for example.
+You can then test your requests by using Postman or wget for example.

 THE DATABASE